shotgunsoftware/tk-framework-adobe/README.md

 ```

-### To create a certificate in for signing the cep-extension
+### To create a certificate in for signing the CEP extension
 ```
 cd dev
 make create_certificate